 There are several in RuneScape, but the crown has to go to Nex, whose mere presence terrified the gods enough to make them temporarily band together to seal it away.

-In addition to this, Lucas in Mother 3 gradually becomes regarded as this In-Universe by the villainous Pigmasks.
+Lucas gradually becomes regarded as this In-Universe by the villainous Pigmasks.
 The only one in their ranks to actually impede him was their Commander, the Masked Man; once Lucas overcomes this threat, all of the Pigmasks there to witness it run like hell.

-In Borderlands 2, Wilhelm is stated to have been able to defeat the Vault Hunters of the first game, with Angel often fearing his intervention.
+Wilhelm is stated to have been able to defeat the Vault Hunters of the first game, with Angel often fearing his intervention.
 When you finally encounter him, Roland immediately tells you to retreat.
 Despite this, he's an Anticlimax Boss that goes down easily.
-There's actually a reason for this: Jack wanted the Vault Hunters to defeat Wilhelm so they would loot the body, take the unusual power core that he was carrying, and link it to Sanctuary's shield genetators so that he could shut them down.
+There's a reason for this: Jack wanted the Vault Hunters to defeat Wilhelm so they would loot the body, take the unusual power core that he was carrying, and link it to Sanctuary's shield genetators so that he could shut them down.
+In Borderlands: The Pre-Sequel!, in which Wilhelm is one of the playable characters, his backstory is that he was one of the greatest mercenaries of the galaxy and is a semi-legendary figure to those who recognize him.

 Dishonored gives us Corvo Attano, the player by the end of the game.
 Given that the entire game is his Roaring Rampage of Revenge, this is rather unsurprising.
 Depending on how you play, the Final Boss may end up killing himself out of sheer fear of what Corvo will do to him.
 Similarly, Corvo's Evil Counterpart and master assassin Daud is also feared as the "Knife of Dunwall".